ramblingsofadev/docs/framework-comparisons.md

 <h4 id="symfony-http-library-pros">Pros</h4>

 * Contains an HTTP client to send and receive messages
-* Supports converting Symfony requests/responses to PSR-7 (but does not natively implement PSR-7)
+* Can convert to-and-from PSR-7

 <h4 id="symfony-http-library-cons">Cons</h4>

 * Requires additional libraries for handling things like reading and writing cookies easily
+* Does not use PSR-7 natively

 <h3 id="laravel-http-library">Laravel</h3>

 <h4 id="laravel-http-library-pros">Pros</h4>

 * Lots of convenience methods for common tasks
-* Supports converting requests/responses to PSR-7 because it extends Symfony's HTTP library
+* Can convert to-and-from PSR-7 because it extends Symfony's HTTP library

 <h4 id="laravel-http-library-cons">Cons</h4>

 * Not necessarily a con, but trades off proper abstractions for convenience
+* Does not use PSR-7 natively

 <h2 id="di-container">Dependency Injection Container</h2>